 As an organization that’s based in the US (and with significant activities in the UK and Europe) there are also some legal limits on our activity - for example, we cannot accept applications for membership from organizations based in some countries due to sanctions.
 Find out more about sanctions which impact on Crossref membership and the countries which are affected.

-And finally, we may not be able to accept applications for membership from organizations which have previously had their membership revoked or who have misrepresented themselves in their application.
+We may not be able to accept applications for membership from organizations which have previously had their membership revoked or who have misrepresented themselves in their application.

 New Crossref members agree to these member terms by ticking a box in the application form.
 These terms then remain in effect permanently - there is no need to renew each year.
 The terms will only be canceled if one of the following things happen: